MPH In Environmental and Occupational Health

 Career Paths of Recent Graduates

-Graduates from the MS in Environmental Health program pursue careers in environmental health practice, research, or consulting, or continue on to doctoral work in the field.
+Graduates from the MPH in Environmental and Occupational Health program pursue careers in environmental health practice, research, or consulting, or continue on to doctoral work in the field.
 Recent graduates from this degree option are currently working as:

 - A Natural Resource Scientist (Air Quality) for the Washington State Department of Ecology (Class of 2013).